admb-project/admb/scripts/docker/quickstart-unix.md

 To use ADMB Docker container for Linux, the operating system of host computer must be either Linux, MacOS or Windows.

-* Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Linux or the MacOS.
+* Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 Downloads
 ---------